n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.questdb.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: QuestDB
+title: QuestDB node documentation
-description: Documentation for the QuestDB node in n8n, a workflow automation platform.
-Includes details of operations and configuration, and links to examples and credentials information.
+description: Learn how to use the QuestDB node in n8n.
+Follow technical documentation to integrate QuestDB node into your workflows.
 contentType: integration
 ---

-# QuestDB
+# QuestDB node

 Use the QuestDB node to automate work in QuestDB, and integrate QuestDB with other applications. n8n supports executing an SQL query and inserting rows in a database with QuestDB.